How to get the Best Cosmetic Treatment for Your Hair Loss

 Micropigmentation can even help people who aren’t candidates for hair transplants, like women with diffuse hair loss.
 “When people have diffuse thinning, transplants can’t help,” says Dr. Washenik.
 “But micropigmentation might give less see-through to the scalp.”

-Cosmetic hair procedure results can vary wildly
+Cosmetic hair procedure results can vary wildly.
+How to you choose the best technician for your procedure?

 “Both microblading and micropigmentation can be wonderful or come out poorly in the wrong hands,” says Dr. Washenik.
 “It’s like hair restoration.
 You have to be very technically skilled to create a natural-looking appearance.”